Sowah07/AirBnB_clone/README.md

 utilized by the application.

 Using the Console
-The AirBnB console can be run both interactively and non-interactively.
+The AirBnB Console can be run both interactively and non-interactively.
 To run the console in non-interactive mode, pipe any command(s) into an execution of the file console.py at the command line.